 Chip erase is a six bus cycle operation.
 The chip erase command sequence is initiated by writing two unlock cycles, followed by a set-up command.
 Two additional unlock write cycles are then followed by the chip erase command, which in turn invokes the Embedded Erase algorithm.
 The device does not require the system to preprogram prior to erase.
 The Embedded Erase algorithm automatically preprograms and verifies the entire memory for an all zero data pattern prior to electrical erase.
 The system is not required to provide any controls or timings during these operations.
-Tables 14 and 16 show the address and data requirements for the chip erase command sequence.
+Tables 15 and 16 show the address and data requirements for the chip erase command sequence.

 When the Embedded Erase algorithm is complete, that bank returns to reading array data and addresses are no longer latched.
 The system can determine the status of the erase operation by using DQ7, DQ6, DQ2, or RY/BY#.
 Refer to the Write Operation Status section for information on these status bits.
-Note that the SecSi Sector, autoselect, and CFI functions are unavailable when an erase operation in is progress.

 Any commands written during the chip erase operation are ignored.
 However, note that a hardware reset immediately terminates the erase operation.
 If that occurs, the chip erase command sequence should be reinitiated once that bank has returned to reading array data, to ensure data integrity.

 Figure 4 illustrates the algorithm for the erase operation.
-Refer to the Flash Erase and Program Operations tables in the AC Characteristics section for parameters, and Figure 20 section for timing diagrams.
+Refer to the Erase and Program Operations tables in the AC Characteristics section for parameters, and Figure 20 section for timing diagrams.